Memorable Manitobans: David A. Golden (1920-2012)

 He resigned from the federal civil service in 1961 and spent a year at the Air Industries Association of Canada (AIAC) before returning to government for a year as Deputy Minister in the newly-created Department of Industry.
 In July 1962, he became President of the AIAC.
 In 1969, when the federal government created Telesat Canada consortium with private industry to develop a communications satellite system for the country, Golden became its Founding President.
 The firm launched its first Anik A1 satellite in November 1972 and he received the first long-distance telephone call carried by satellite in Canada, from Resolute to Ottawa.
 He stepped down as President in 1981 but remained Chairman and a full-time employee until retirement in 1985.

+On 9 September 1946, he married Molly Berger at the Royal Alexandra Hotel and they had three children: Mark Golden (1948-2020), Peter Golden (?-?), and Sari Golden (?-?).
 In recognition of his service to Canada, he was inducted into the Order of Canada in 1977.
-He received honorary doctorates from the University of Manitoba (1986), Carleton University, and University of Winnipeg (2011).
-He was inducted into the Canadian Telecommunications Hall of Fame and received the Queen Elizabeth II Golden Jubilee Medal (2002) and Queen Elizabeth II Diamond Jubilee Medal (2012).
+He received honorary doctorates from the University of Manitoba (1986), Carleton University (?), and University of Winnipeg (2011).
+He was inducted into the Canadian Telecommunications Hall of Fame (?) and received the Queen Elizabeth II Golden Jubilee Medal (2002) and Queen Elizabeth II Diamond Jubilee Medal (2012).

 He died at Victoria, British Columbia on 20 July 2012.